 The sirens are blowing right now.
 The wind has stilled.
 The threat of big progress is in the air.
 The bravest thing that I can do is to come out and embrace the fear, embrace the old dance, accept this hope and enjoy the moments for however long it lasts for him.
 To connect and engage and enjoy this amazing place he’s found himself in.
 But, people don’t know.
 They don’t know how scary it is.

 Hope is a tornado sometimes.
 It has knocked me down time and time again and still I return to stand here and wait for him to emerge.
 Today I’ve decided to talk about it, to open up this very private part, the thing of hope.
 Not for a cure but just for a sustained meeting, face to face upon the field, in the open out there, to know and relate and engage, and to take part in the interests and thoughts of my own son.
 To risk it even over the screeching of the brakes puffing and chugging and continue out even against the currents rushing my skin.
 To find peace and strength even as I am watching that tornado touchdown.
 To dance with hope and just to be willing to meet him on his terms—and to never ever quit–to take the bits of him that I can get, I will be there every time.

 Even if I have to survive the heartache of watching him go once again.
 I will never stop meeting him there.
-However to not say this, is to paint an incomplete picture.
+However, to not say this, is to paint an incomplete picture.
 Hope.
-It is a double edged sword.
+It is a double-edged sword.
 I’ll be left to fall on it again and again if I don’t want to miss anything.
-To open myself to hope is the very bravest thing I’ve ever done.
-To hope, is to risk the splinters for the beauty of the meeting place.
+To open up to hope is the very bravest thing I’ve ever done.
+To hope is to risk the splinters for the beauty of the meeting place.